lexaugd/MindNest/README.md

 5. Run the application:
    - Using the launcher: `./mindnest_launcher.py` (see `release_notes/launcher_guide.md` for options)
+   - Using the launcher with auto-dependency installation: `./mindnest_launcher.py --auto-install`
    - Manually: `python main.py` (full mode) or `python run_server.py` (lightweight mode)

 ### Docker Setup